Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Interactive design of control strategies via digital twins embedded in a virtual environment

-With the numerical framework established, we proceed with demonstrating the computational, interactive design of forward control strategies for a virtual SCA, and the subsequent transfer to a corresponding physical prototype for experimental verification.
+With the numerical framework established, we proceed with demonstrating the interactive design of control strategies in simulations, by immersing our SCA digital twins in a virtual environment.
+Obtained controllers are then transferred to a corresponding physical prototype for experimental verification.
+Particularly for SCAs, where targeted applications involve unstructured, non-deterministic environments, virtual or digital twin planning strategies hold considerable promise for remote operation.

 We consider a SCA configured in a B3-BR2 (Fig.~\ref{fig:forward-control}b) fashion, loosely inspired by the combination of shoulder and elbow joints in the human arm.
 The arm is tasked with reaching and retrieving a metallic object (AA battery) located behind an acrylic wall.
 The wall presents a small circular opening through which the arm must insert to reach the battery, which is misaligned relative to the opening.
 A magnet is attached to the SCA's tip, to securely hold the battery upon contact and allow its retrieval.
-This is a challenging task, as it requires the SCA to approach the opening with a posture conducive to insert, reach around to the battery, and then extract the payload (which is relatively heavy and geometrically awkward) while contending with wall boundaries and environmental effects.
+This is a challenging task, as it requires the SCA to approach the opening with a posture conducive to insert, reach around the battery, and then extract the payload (which is relatively heavy and geometrically awkward) while contending with wall boundaries and environmental effects.

 To streamline the computational design of a suitable actuation strategy, we integrate a joypad within our simulation framework.
 Inputs from the joypad are relayed to the framework and transformed into pressure inputs to simulate and visualize the resulting SCA’s behavior in real time (Fig.~\ref{fig:forward-control}a).
-This setup allows users to interactively test control actions, observe the SCA’s response on screen, develop a physical intuition, and adjust their strategy (Fig.~\ref{fig:forward-control}c) before logging the final control inputs to be deployed experimentally.
+This setup allows users to interactively test control actions, observe the SCA’s simulated response on screen, develop a physical intuition, and adjust their strategy (Fig.~\ref{fig:forward-control}c) before logging the final control inputs to be deployed experimentally.